cristian-m-vasile/cypress-js-login-test/README.md

 ```

 ### 2. Configure environment variables
-Create a `cypress.env.json` file in the project root:
+Create a `cypress.env.json` file in the project root with your secure credentials:

 ```json
 {